AndreaPelosi/sparse.jl/report.md

 A few consideration emerge from the benchmark.
 While `GraphBLAS_bfs!` algorithm is a little faster for small inputs compared with `GraphBLAS_bfs_cvd`, the latter becomes faster for very large inputs.
 On the other side, the former has lower memory usage even for large inputs compared with the latter.
 As regards to `bfs_primitive` algorithm, we observe that it is not as efficient as the other two, to the point that running `bfs_primitive` on large inputs becomes impractical (especially for the amount of time needed by the computation to give an output).

 # Conclusions
+In this document we have talked about *SPARSE* project and its associated Julia package sparse.jl.
+Our aim was to present GraphBLAS, a cutting edge mathematical abstraction for operating with very large graphs using the language of linear algebra, and to benchmark three different *BFS* implementations in order to show the advantages that working with a high performance standard such as GraphBLAS could bring to the world of graph algorithms.

+# References